sharoika/Capstone/_documentation/Testing/GeneralTesting.md

   - Performance thresholds

 ## Test Procedure: How are you going to test this?
-- Backend testing uses automated API calls to verify endpoint functionality with specific inputs and expected outputs
+- Backend testing uses API calls to verify endpoint functionality with specific inputs and expected outputs, we used PostMan an API tool for the testing.
 - Performance testing uses k6 framework to simulate multiple concurrent users, with configurable parameters for load testing
 - User testing follows structured scenarios with real participants interacting with the application, followed by feedback collection
 - Testing routes by setting a manual route to ensure that the app would update based on location changes